 Voting for the future

-Key reasons for voting choices
+Key reasons for voting recommendations

 By actively engaging with companies on environmental, social and governance practices, we minimise risks for members, maximise returns, and build a better future for everyone.